 My primary doctor referred me to a local urology group due to an elevated PSA of 4.3.
 A 14 core biopsy was performed showing PC in 3 cores (2 <5% & 1 <10%).
 All with a Gleason 6.
 Stage T1c.

 Following my biopsy results the urologist stated "We caught it early.
 You have time to decide on treatment.", but within 30 seconds he was trying to have me set-up appointments with their cancer treatment group for either radiation or surgery.
-He said that Active Surveillance (AS) was not recommended, as they follow NCCN guidelines.
+He said that Active Surveillance (AS) was not recommended, as they follow NCCN guidelines - which is not true!

 My wife and I were both in shock and needed time to regroup.
 We were uncomfortable with immediately committing to a treatment.
 We went home and started our research.
 We took time to read this wonderful site, reviewed the NCCN guidelines, went to many PC sites on line, and talked to everyone we could that had experience with PC.
 We decided to seek out as much info. on my specific PC, first, before deciding my treatment plan.
 This included the following: